We are several weeks into the school year and some Connecticut school districts have sent students back home due to cases of COVID-19.

 The infected person was instructed to remain home in self-isolation for 14 days and family members were also instructed to self-quarantine and get tested.

-RHAM Middle School and RHAM High School is closed Thursday, Oct.
-15 for contact tracing after COVID-19 case was identified in the community.
+RHAM Middle School and RHAM High School will be closed Thursday for contact tracing after COVID-19 case was identified in the community.
 School officials said the hope was to return to in-person classes on Friday.

 A support staff member at Simsbury High School tested positive for COVID-19.
 After determining that the staff member had no close contacts while working at the school, the district determined the school could remain open.

 All classes at Southington High School were remote through Friday, Oct.
 9.